 Common signs of heat exhaustion only include:

-How you should treat heat exhaustion is also different from treating heat stroke.
-If you are experiencing the above symptoms only, simply sip water, find air conditioning, and put cool clothes on.
+Treating heat exhaustion is different from treating heat stroke.
+If you are experiencing only the above symptoms, you’ll want to sip water, find air conditioning, and put cool clothes on.

 Signs of Heat Stroke